ibm-cloud-docs/api-handbook/changes/compatibility.md

 - Changing a default value or behavior for an already-valid request
 - Redefining the nature of any relationship between resources

+#### Migrating to updated robustness best practices
+{: #robustness-changes }

+When migrating an API from previous guidance to this handbook's updated [robustness best practices][robustness], the following changes SHOULD be considered backward incompatible:

+- Rejecting an invalid or noncanonical value that was previously ignored, or coerced, or canonicalized
+- Rejecting a duplicated or unrecognized query parameter or property in a request schema that was previously ignored

+One of [several strategies][robustness-migration-strategies] MAY be employed to complete this transition.

+[robustness]: /docs/api-handbook?topic=api-handbook-robustness#best-practices
+[robustness-migration-strategies]: /docs/api-handbook?topic=api-handbook-robustness#migrating-to-best-practices

 [^resource-scope]: Where a "resource scope" is the enclosing environment for resources, such as a specific account on a specific service deployment.